GabrielPonte/nsub/README.md

 # nsub

-Author of the code:  Gabriel Ponte.
-Collaborative work with:  Marcia Fampa, Jon Lee and Luze Xu.
-Related work can be found in: https://arxiv.org/abs/2001.03732

 nsub    nonsingular submatrix

 Assuming that A is an m-by-n matrix and rank(A)>=r, [R] = nsub(A,r) returns a vector R with r elements in the range (1:m), such that the rows of A(R,:) are linear independent.